 The Thinking Woman's Guide to Real Magic

-is a hardcover edition that was published by Pamela Dorman Books on August 1, 2013 and has 563 pages.
+that was published by Pamela Dorman Books on August 1, 2013 and has 563 pages.

 Explore it on Goodreads or Amazon.

 This is definitely the start of a fantasy series.
 I suspect Barker is “holding her breath” in terms of continuing as her publisher waits to see if this story does well.
 I hope it does — it is a Goodreads Choice Nominee for Fantasy in 2013.
 I just gots ta know what happens next!